giladaya/watchy-case-lugs/readme.md

 Designed by Gilad Dayagi using [CadQuery](https://github.com/CadQuery/cadquery).

 Includes a case body and top cover.
-Use two screws to attach the fastener to the body.
+Use two / four screws to attach the top cover to the body.
-Designed for use with 24mm straps.
 Adjust the parameters at the top for your needs.

 ## Design goals